Blue Sapphire 1.33 ct -sold-

 Certificate: House certificate

-This stone is free from inclusions visible to the naked eye.
+This stone is free of inclusions visible to the naked eye.

 Product number: 100780